ErickRoo/erickroo/README.md

 ## I'm a web developer with a background as an electrical engineer

 - 🌱 I’m currently learning everything 🤣
-- ⚡ Fun fact: I like to athletics, cooking and stydying.
+- ⚡ Fun fact: I like to athletics, cooking and studying.

 <br />
 <br />